binarypatrick/binarypatrick.github.io/src/data/blog/2026/plex-lxc-hardware-transcoding.md

 ls -la /dev/dri
 ```

-/dev/dri stands for Direct Rendering Infrastructure.
+The DRI in `/dev/dri` stands for Direct Rendering Infrastructure.
 It's a directory in Linux that contains device files used for direct GPU access.

-Typically you'll find `/dev/dri/card0`, `card1`, etc. These respresent the GPU(s) you have installed in the maching.
+Typically you'll find `/dev/dri/card0`, `card1`, etc. These respresent the GPU(s) installed in the machine.

-Alongside them, you'll have render nodes. `/dev/dri/renderD128`, `renderD129` These are also important for transcoding.
+Alongside them are the render nodes. `/dev/dri/renderD128`, `renderD129` These are also important for transcoding.
 They allow unprivileged GPU access for compute and rendering tasks (3D rendering, video encoding/decoding, GPU-accelerated computing) without requiring display out.
 Applications like Vulkan, OpenGL, VA-API, and CUDA can use these.

-You'll note in my machine, there is no `card0`, but there is a `card1` even though I only have 1 GPU installed.
-Also note the numbers following both the card and render node, `226:1` and `226:128`.
-These are the device driver major and minor numbers, identify what driver to use.

 ```bash
 drwxr-xr-x  3 root root        100 Mar 16 15:04 .